Hit and Run Claim Lawyers QLD

 Your Right to Claim Compensation for Hit-and-Run Accidents

-In Queensland, the Motor Accident Compensation Act 1994 (the Act) provides the legal right to claim compensation for injuries arising from a hit-and-run accident.
+In Queensland, the Motor Accident Compensation Act 1994 (the Act) provides the legal right to claim common law compensation for injuries arising from a hit-and-run accident.

 According to Section 109 of the Act, you can lodge a damages compensation claim with the nominal defendant within the legislated time limit.